-The regulatory capital requirement for operational risk is derived from the 99.9 % percentile.
-The economic capital is set at a level to absorb at a 99.98 % percentile very severe aggregate unexpected losses within one year.
+The regulatory capital requirement for Operational Risk is derived from the 99.9 % percentile.
+Since Q4 2017, the economic capital is also set at 99.9 % percentile, see the section "Internal Capital Adequacy".
 Both regulatory and economic capital requirements are calculated for a time horizon of one year.

 The Regulatory and Economic Capital demand calculations are performed on a quarterly basis.
-Group NFRM aims to ensure that for the approach for capital demand quantification appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.
+NFRM aims to ensure that for the approach for capital demand quantification appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.